-But beer, obviously, is the star of the show, set for Aug.
-18-19 at the Utah State FairPark.
+But beer, obviously, is the star of the show.

-As Utah continues to experience a craft beer explosion, some of the state’s newer breweries will make their Utah Beer Festival debuts in 2018.
+As Utah continues to experience a craft beer explosion, some of the state’s newer breweries will make their Utah Beer Festival debuts in 2019.
+The newbies stretch from Ogden to St. George.

 Getting Your Beer at the Utah Beer Festival

 As per Utah law, only 4% alcohol-by-volume beers will be poured on draft.
 Higher alcohol beers will be available in bottles and cans.
-Festival-goers can get sample (4 oz.) or full (12 oz.) pours of 4% beers, though higher alcohol beers are available only in the 4-ounce sample size.
+Festival-goers can get sample (5 oz.) or full (12 oz.) pours of 4% beers, though higher alcohol beers are available only in the 5-ounce sample size.

 Beer prices vary, depending on the beer’s normal selling price, Smith says.
-Generally, the 4%, 4-ounce pours will cost one token ($1).
+Generally, the 4%, 5-ounce pours will cost one token ($1).
 Higher alcohol beers will set you back more.

-The Utah Beer Festival will again utilize a “cashless” system for beer purchases.
+The Utah Beer Festival, as it has since 2016, will utilize a “cashless” system for beer purchases.
 Brewers will scan a wristband that’s connected to the beer drinker’s pre-funded account.

 Wristbands will work to pay for beer and food.
 Other forms of payment are accepted at food stations as well.
 Merchandise vendors aren’t on the wristband payment system.